-Asian shares mixed on US jobs, eyes on China trade talks
+Global shares mixed with all eyes on China trade talks

 “It looks as if we are back to considering the merits of a narrow trade deal today, as news stories break suggesting that China is not looking to make a broader trade deal along the lines it is reported the U.S. is seeking,” he said.

+Wall Street ended a choppy week of trading with a broad rally on mostly positive U.S. jobs data that drove the Dow Jones Industrial Average more than 370 points higher.

 CHINA’S RESERVES: China’s foreign currency reserves declined more than expected, prompting suggestions Beijing might have bought yuan to support the Chinese currency’s exchange rate ahead of trade talks with Washington.
 The reserves, the world’s biggest, fell by $14.8 billion to just under $3.1 trillion in September.
 The yuan was allowed to tumble to an 11-year low against the dollar in August but has stabilized since then.
-Washington complains Beijing depresses its exchange rate to make Chinese exports less expensive abroad, hurting foreign competitors.
+Washington claims Beijing depresses its exchange rate to make Chinese exports less expensive abroad, hurting foreign competitors.
 If Beijing is selling foreign currency, then the yuan’s stability might reflect “intervention following the resumption of U.S.-China trade talks,” said Martin Lynge Rasmussen of Capital Economics in a report.